 These Christians know the needs of their own communities best; we help them accomplish their goals.
-In many ways, we act as a switchboard between indigenous ministries and the American Church, including other nonprofits and individual supporters.
+In many ways, we act as a switchboard between South Asian ministries and the American Church, including other nonprofits and individual supporters.

 Using our extensive network, Harvest Bridge identifies local missionaries who plant churches among unreached people groups (UPGs) throughout South Asia.
 We collect information about these missionaries, meet them individually, verify the authenticity of their work, and then help other nonprofits and individuals like you come alongside them.

 Over 250 missionaries receive modest levels of monthly support through our efforts, not including grants we make for other ministry purposes.

 Perhaps the single greatest need in the Christian church worldwide is for trained leaders to shepherd the growing number of people coming to vital Christian faith.

 This need is especially acute in countries where many pastors cannot afford formal education.
 Dr. George Van Pelt Campbell, Harvest Bridge’s Director of Pastor Training, has written five books for pastors and holds annual training conferences.

 We provide affordable, translated copies of our books to local pastors.
 Using our materials, Rev. James Pandian, our Asia Director, has given seminars throughout India and in most South Asian countries.
-These have impacted several thousand indigenous pastors and missionaries.
+These have impacted several thousand local pastors and missionaries.

 In many countries, we are blessed to come alongside church planting trainers who are trusted to lead by organizations like The Timothy Initiative, and several different denominations.
 We encourage collaboration with other trusted ministries to cultivate accountability, teachability, church unity and respect.